 In the Kubernetes Architecture, the Scheduler acts like a highly efficient traffic cop.
 It decides where to run new Pods based on several factors.
 These factors include resource availability, user-defined constraints, and other policies.
 The Scheduler scans through all available nodes to find the most suitable fit for each Pod.
 Once it makes a decision, it instructs the API Server to update the ‘etcd’ database.
 The selected Worker node then receives the new Pod for execution.

 Controllers are important in the Kubernetes control plane, acting as the automation engines that power the cluster.
 These components continually monitor the cluster's actual state and strive to bring it in line with the desired state.
-They take corrective actions whenever discrepancies arise, and each type of controller has a specific role in maintaining different aspects of the system.
+They correct discrepancies as they arise, with each controller maintaining specific aspects of the system's functionality.

 Understanding controllers helps you grasp how Kubernetes remains so stable and efficient.
 Below are some key types of controllers in Kubernetes: